-With GPS, fleet managers can track all the vehicles in their fleets in real-time, view past location records to improve operations, and utilize various data points and key insights to increase efficiency and profitability.
+With GPS, fleet managers can track all the vehicles in their fleets in real-time, view past location records to improve operations and utilize various data points and key insights to increase efficiency and profitability.

 GPS tracking has truly become essential in the day-to-day operations of fleets of all types and sizes.
 There are multiple benefits of GPS, which is what we will highlight in this post.

 What is GPS tracking?